Medical School Services

 What Are My Chances?

-Our first step is a free meeting to help you figure out where you have a chance of getting in.
+Our first step is an introductory meeting to help you figure out where you have a chance of getting in.
 We'll talk about your goals, your stats, and your questions about your application.
 We'll also see where you may need help and whether we might be a good fit to work together.
 Meet with us today.

 Strategy Session and Timeline